Cameron7195/math_morphogenesis/README.md

 # A Mathematical Model of Morphogenesis

 ## Overview of the model
-This repository outlines the code for "A Mathematical Model of Morphogenesis" by Cameron Witkowski, supervised by Stephen Brown and Kevin Truong.
+This repository outlines the code for "A Mathematical Model of Morphogenesis," a MASc Thesis by Cameron Witkowski, and supervised by Stephen Brown and Kevin Truong.

 ### Object definitions
 A cell is defined as a vector, x, \in R^n.